Kuzguncuk – a jewel in the Istanbul metropolis

 Greek Orthodox Church of St Panteleimon, Kuzguncuk

-Further up the main street on the right is the Greek Orthodox Church of St Panteleimon.
-The original structure dates back to the 6th century and the reign of Emperor Justinian.
+Further up the main street on the right is the Greek Orthodox Church of .
+The original St Panteleimon structure dates back to the 6th century and the reign of Emperor Justinian.
 The current building was erected in 1821 while the bell tower under which you enter the grounds was added in 1911 by Andon Hüdaverdioğlu.
 The church is one of the oldest still in use in Istanbul, and opens on Sundays for services.
 When it’s open you can also visit the ayazma, or sacred spring, located to the left of the bell tower.

 Kuzguncuk allotments